Skip to content

 A running SSH agent

-SSH agents are usually packaged as part of SSH client distributions. ssh-agent from OpenSSH and Pageant from PuTTY are known to work. gpg-agent (v2) from GnuPG is also known to work, but comes with caveats; see notes below.
+SSH agents are usually packaged as part of SSH client distributions.
+Pageant from PuTTY is known to work, on both UNIX and Windows. ssh-agent from OpenSSH is known to work well on UNIX, and somewhat poorly on Windows; see notes below. gpg-agent (v2) from GnuPG is also known to work, but comes with caveats; again, see notes below.

-If in doubt, we recommend OpenSSH because it is the de-facto canonical SSH agent implementation.
+If in doubt, we recommend OpenSSH on UNIX and Pageant on Windows, because they are the de-facto canonical SSH agent implementation on their respective operating system.

 Agent-specific features

-• OpenSSH’s ssh-agent supports limiting the time the agent holds the key in memory (“key lifetime”).
+• OpenSSH’s ssh-agent supports limiting the time the agent holds the key in memory (“key lifetime”), on UNIX only.
 We recommend its usage.

 • ssh-agent and GnuPG’s gpg-agent support requiring confirmation upon each use for a specific key.
+(Again, for ssh-agent only on UNIX.)
 We recommend its usage as well.

 Other agent-specific notes